sum414ever/Project_3_MoviesRatingAndReviewPlatform/Technical Documentation.md

 Technical Documentation
 ---

-It should be a platform, which end-user can use to share an opinion(review) and vote for a particular movie.
-User should be able to get movies list by rating and by category.
+This platform allows end-user to share an opinion(review) and vote for the particular movie.
+Also it is possible to get movies list by rating and category.

 ---
 Requirements: